Video-ChatGPT: Towards Detailed Video Understanding via Large Vision and Language Models: Related Works

 More closely related to our work, VideoChat~\cite{2023videochat} employs selective components of video foundational models~\cite{wang2022internvideo} and image foundation models~\cite{blip-2}, and integrates them with LLMs ~\cite{vicuna2023} in conjunction with few learnable layers, tuned using a two-stage lightweight training.
 Additionally, they construct a video-specific dataset using off-the-shelf vision-language models~\cite{wu2022grit, blip-2, huang2023tag2text, wang2022internvideo} for generating noisy detailed textual descriptions to enhance the training of video-centric conversational models.

-Different from VideoChat, we propose a novel human assisted and semi-automatic annotation framework for generation high quality instruction data for videos (see Sec.~\ref{video_instruction_data}).
+Different from VideoChat, we propose a novel human assisted and semi-automatic annotation framework for generating high quality instruction data for videos.
 Our simple and scalable architecture design utilizes pretrained CLIP~\cite{radford2021learning} to generate spatiotemporal features which help Video-ChatGPT in generating meaningful video conversation.
-Further, we are the first to propose quantitative framework for evaluating video conversation tasks (see Sec.~\ref{video_instruction_data}).
+Further, we are the first to propose quantitative framework for evaluating video conversation tasks (see Section~"Video Instruction Data Generation" for more details).